vtexdocs/dev-portal-content/docs/guides/Search/consult-store-search-terms-information.md

 updatedAt: "2022-11-02T14:39:45.843Z"
 ---

 To deliver relevant search results to your store's shoppers, it's essential to understand how they search for products in your store.
 The [Intelligent Search API](https://developers.vtex.com/docs/api-reference/intelligent-search-api#overview) offers powerful insights into [popular search terms](#get-the-most-searched-terms) and [autocomplete suggestions](#get-autocomplete-suggested-terms-and-similar-attributes).
-The sections below outline how to utilize these tools to optimize your store's search experience.
+The sections below outline how to use these tools to optimize your store's search experience.

 ## Retrieving the most searched terms